 - Lifestraw water bottle – a good water bottle is a must.
 One that offers an advanced water filter system is a bonus so you can pretty much drink out of anywhere without worrying about if the water is safe.

-- Baby wipes – that’s right, you may need something to refresh yourself after a long day out on adventure.
-You can use them to birdbath.
+- Baby wipes – that’s right, you may need something to refresh yourself after a long day out on an adventure.
+You can use them to a birdbath.

 - Basic outdoor emergency kit – yes, your guide will have one, but it is always good to carry one yourself just in case something does happen.